JinBot31/Reverse_shell_Python/README.md

 Use responsibly and always adhere to the laws and regulations of your country.

 # Features
-  Lightweight Python script for reverse shell functionality.
+  1. Lightweight Python script for reverse shell functionality.\n
-  Supports remote command execution on the target machine.
+  2. Supports remote command execution on the target machine.\n
-  Simple structure, easily customizable for penetration testing and educational scenarios.
+  3. Simple structure, easily customizable for penetration testing and educational scenarios.

 # How It Works
 A reverse shell allows a machine to establish a connection back to a remote server.